 - (a) Under the Carbon Recovery Acquisition Agreement and the Mobilestream Acquisition Agreement, we were obligated to file a registration statement on Form S-1 for the Carbon Recovery Acquisition B Warrants, D Warrants and E Warrants, and the Mobilestream Acquisition Warrants, and to register the shares of our common stock underlying such warrant classes.
-Accordingly, we have filed as part of the same registration statement on Form S-1 described above with respect to our common stock for the Carbon Recovery and Mobilestream acquisitions, a registration statement for all classes of the Carbon Recovery Acquisition Warrants, the Mobilestream Acquistion Warrants and the shares of common stock issuable upon exercise of any class of said warrants. - (b) Under the 2007 Black Diamond and Mercury Nutmeg Warrants we are obligated to register a combined total of 400,000 warrants and 400,000 shares of our common stock issuable upon exercise of the warrants.
-We filed this registration statement on Form S-1 (No. 333-152118) on July 3, 2008. - (c) Under the Augustine Warrants we are obligated to register a total of 505,040 shares of our common stock issuable upon exercise of the warrants.
-We filed this registration statement on Form S-1 (No. 333-152118) on July 3, 2008. - (d) Under the Taylor Warrants we are obligated to register a total of 1,000,000 shares of our common stock issuable upon exercise of the warrants.
-We filed this registration statement on Form S-1 (No. 333-152118) on July 3, 2008. - (e) Our remaining classes of warrants do not have registration rights.
+Accordingly, we have filed as part of the same registration statement on Form S-1 described above with respect to our common stock for the Carbon Recovery and Mobliestream acquisitions, a registration statement for all classes of the Carbon Recovery Acquisition Warrants, the Mobilestream Acquistion Warrants and the shares of common stock issuable upon exercise of any class of said warrants. - (b) Under the 2007 Black Diamond and Mercury Nutmeg Warrants, the Augustine Warrants and the Taylor Warrants, we are obligated to register for resale a combined total of 2,042,106 shares of our common stock issuable upon exercise of these warrants. - (c) Our remaining classes of warrants do not have registration rights with respect to the shares of common stock issuable upon the exercise of such warrants.

-Transferability.
+TRANSFERABILITY.
 The warrants are not listed for trading on any exchange or for quotation on any Nasdaq Market, the OTC Bulletin Board or the Pink Sheets, but are transferable privately or in accordance with the terms and conditions of Rule 144.

-Adjustments.
+ADJUSTMENTS.
 The exercise price and the number of shares of our common stock issuable upon the exercise of the warrants are subject to adjustment from time to time as set forth hereinafter.